mkhodkar70/Short_term_forecast/README.md

 HDMDC_Execution.m: A subroutine finding the unknown matrices A and B present in the method

 b2r.m: a subroutine generating blue-to-red color map

+train: the directory including training sets of Lorenz-96 with different values of F

+test: the directory including testing sets of Lorenz-96 with different values of F